adityaraj52/hoastimetracker/README.md

 * Install maven
 * Run mvn package
-* Copy the jar file located in target to the hoastimetracker directory
+* Run the jar located in root directory
-* Run the jar
 * Start the timer
 * Stop the timer
-* update to tracker file
+* click update the pwa tracker

 ** In resources PWATimetracker you can see  the time tracker updated.